drakemax/Time-Capture/README.md

 #### Acknowlegements:

-I am usuing Joy's ReportTime code from : https://github.com/yevolcn/RecordTime/blob/master/RecordTime.ahk I personally use Hellbent aka CivReborn Timer/StopWatch from: https://pastebin.com/HxgmZVXF Thank you to both these people for sharing their code.
+I am using Joy's ReportTime code from : https://github.com/yevolcn/RecordTime/blob/master/RecordTime.ahk I personally use Hellbent aka CivReborn Timer/StopWatch from: https://pastebin.com/HxgmZVXF Thank you to both these people for sharing their code.